awsdocs/aws-iot-docs/developerguide/iot-sns-rule.md

 You can define a rule that sends message data to an Amazon SNS topic\.

-In this tutorial, you create a rule that sends the name of the AWS IoT thing that triggered the rule to all subscribers of an Amazon SNS topic\.
+In this tutorial, you create a rule that sends the name of the AWS IoT thing that initiated the rule to all subscribers of an Amazon SNS topic\.

 **To create a rule with an SNS action**